doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 ```

 Now we need to look at the received AST and look for `:field` calls.
-The intended usage of the macro is in with a `do` block.
+The intended usage of the macro is with a `do` block.
 This syntax is sugar for the case when the last element for a function is a keyword list, and its last element has the `:do` key.
 If we look at this example:
 ```elixir
 typedstruct do
   field :message, String.t
 end
 ```
 The argument passed to `typedstruct` will be `[do: ...]`.
-What comes after the `do` can be a single expression if it's just one line, or a `:__block__` if it's two or more, as we saw earlier.
+What comes after the `do` can be a single expression if it's just one line, or a `:__block__` call if it's two or more, as we saw earlier.
 We'll need to consider this when we extract the fields from the AST.
 A simple way to do it is to ensure we always have a list of lines:
 ```elixir
 # The macro will always be used with a do block, so we match against that